Mobile App Security

 Impact

-Inadequate communications security exposes data to interception by attackers, leading to eavesdropping, data theft, and man-in-the-middle attacks.
+Inadequate communications security exposes data to attackers’ interception, leading to eavesdropping, data theft, and man-in-the-middle attacks.

 Prevention

-Use secure data transmission protocols like HTTPS with strong encryption, and secure socket layer (SSL/TLS).
-Avoid insecure communication methods like HTTP or change it to HTTPS which offers more security.
+Use secure data transmission protocols like HTTPS with strong encryption and a secure socket layer (SSL/TLS).
+Avoid insecure communication methods like HTTP or change to HTTPS, which offers more security.

 5. Code Obfuscation